All right, our two Sean Hannity show, 800-941-Sean.

 Correct.

-Yeah, he actually went around to our class today and started asking each one individually, like our opinions.
+Yeah, he actually went around our class today and started asking each one individually, like our opinions.

-And I told him he started going on about vaccines and how he couldn't understand why people wouldn't do it, started guilt tripping us with a story about how he had a student who got COVID, gave it to her grandma, then her grandma died.
+And I told him, he started going on about vaccines and how he couldn't understand why people wouldn't do it, started guilt tripping us with a story about how he had a student who got COVID, gave it to her grandma, then her grandma died.

 So I said to him, I believe it's between someone and their doctor, their own personal choice.

-There's no one size fits all medicine, and not even Biden and Harris, when the vaccine first came out under Trump, they were very adamant about like don't trust it, don't trust it.
+And not even Biden and Harris, when the vaccine first came out under Trump, they were very adamant about like, don't trust it, don't trust it.

 And he straight up told me I was wrong.

-So yeah, the ship is now sailed.
+Yeah, the ship is now selled.

 He's identified you as somebody that doesn't is not easily indoctrinated.